 One of the must-see features of Sagada is the Rice Terraces.
 These spectacular rice terraces were built to plant rice in the mountainous areas.

 Not as huge as the one in Banaue, but Sagada Rice terraces has its own charm.
-Its magnificent architecture is composed of small rocks painstakingly piled one on top of the other creating nice walls and stair-like effect.
+Its magnificent architecture is composed of small rocks painstakingly piled one on top of the other creating nice walls and stair-like effects.

 TRAVEL TIPS AND REMINDERS

 - Sagada, being one of the top tourist destinations in the Philippines flooded by thousands of visitors each year is facing a danger to be destroyed may lose her beauty and charm.
 So here’s The Happy Trip’s some tips and reminders for any travelers planning to visit the place.

 - Respect for the place, people, and culture.
 Many sites in Sagada are regarded by its people as sacred.
 Do not vandalize, nor leave your garbage in any Sagada Tourist Spots during your adventure.
 Always ask permission when taking photographs of the people especially if you plan to post it on the net (well, this must always be the case anywhere).
 Just take pictures of the burial sites and coffins, but don’t disturb it in any form such as touching, vandalizing, etc. Respect local rituals whenever you have the opportunity to witness one.

-- Bringing of the refillable water container and extra pouches for your garbage are a good choice.
+- Bringing the refillable water container and extra pouches for your garbage are a good choice.

 Sagada benefits from its tourism, hire only accredited guides to keep you safe during your adventures.
 Any accidents might affect the image of the place.